-We use market data or assumptions we believe market participants would use in pricing the asset or liability, including assumptions about risk and the risks inherent in the inputs to the valuation technique.
+The Company utilizes market data or assumptions that the Company believes market participants would use in pricing the asset or liability, including assumptions about risk and the risks inherent in the inputs to the valuation technique.
 These inputs can be readily observable, market corroborated or generally unobservable.

-We primarily apply the income and market approach for recurring fair value measurements and use valuation techniques that seek to maximize the use of observable inputs and minimize the use of unobservable inputs.
-We classify fair value balances based on the observability of those inputs.
+The Company primarily applies the income and market approach for recurring fair value measurements and endeavors to utilize the best available information.
+Accordingly, the Company utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.
+The Company is able to classify fair value balances based on the observability of those inputs.